sailinz/sailinz.github.io/README.md

 Path: `data/block2`.
 Arrangement for the 12*3 trails of block 2 for each participant

+Path: `data/block3`.
+Arrangement for the 12*3 trails of block 3 for each participant

 Path: `data/dataFile`.
 multiWin: shows 6 windows of articles
 singleWin1-6: shows 1 window which contains 1 article